 The Google Accelerated Mobile Pages are only going to help increase the use of mobile phones for searching.

 Mobilegeddon and all the above factors will give mobile devices a huge preference over desktop in near future.
 If you haven’t starting to work on it now is the time to start (you’er still late to the party, but its never too late).

-  Check out: How to optimize mobile SEO in 2017
+Check out: How to optimize mobile SEO

 3. Computerized Assistants Will Change the Way We Think About Search Queries

 Search engines are receiving more and more queries through voice assistants that are available on our mobile phone.
 Siri, Cortana and Google Now have added a new layer of complexity to searches.